litestar-org/litestar/docs/usage/dependency-injection.rst

 injected into them.

-In fact, you can inject the same data that you can :ref:`inject into route handlers <usage/route-handlers:handler function kwargs>`.
+In fact, you can inject the same data that you can :ref:`inject into route handlers <usage/route-handlers:"reserved" keyword arguments>`.

 .. code-block:: python